albanread/BCPLRevival/README.md

 **Takeaway:** LLMs can augment human effort in programming but cannot replace training and fostering skilled programmers.

 ---
-## My Attempt to work with Google Gemini to build a BCPL JIT compiler in rust.
+## My failed Attempt to work with Google Gemini to build a BCPL JIT compiler in rust.

+I am dating this entry since I hope LLMs actually do learn to code some day : not as of Sun 22nd June 2025.

 The LLM suggested rust, I find rust more difficult than C personally, although it is good at catching mistakes and incomplete code, my gut feeling is the lexer and parser will be the easy part.